Migrant Justice's Silenced Voices Documentary Film

 Changes in the Land: Indians, Colonists and the Ecology of New England by William Cronon traces how broader political and economic changes since the arrival of the colonists have massively transformed the human-environment relationship in New England and produced entirely new landscapes that reflect these broader changes.
 The book provides an excellent historical back drop to explore the recent inter-relationships between migrant farm workers from Mexico and struggling Vermont dairy farms in Vermont.

-VT Feed and the Farm to School Initiative have some great ready to go lessons for teachers on Vermont agriculture, farming, and food systems:
+VT Feed and the Farm to School Network have some great ready to go lessons for teachers on Vermont agriculture, farming, and food systems.

 Rethinking Schools has a variety of excellent resources to help educators organize units around migration and globalization such as: